thegworld/gtx-browser/docs/testing/web_tests_in_content_shell.md

 out/Default/content_shell --run-web-tests http://localhost:8001/<test>
 ```

-Chromium adopts multi-process architecture.
+GTx Browser adopts multi-process architecture.
 If you want to debug the child
 renderer processes, use `--single-process` Content Shell option, or
 `--renderer-startup-dialog` option and attach the debugger to the renderer
 processes after starting the tests.
 Refer to the Debugging section below for details.